kholbekj/stable-diffusion-colab/README.md

 ## More documentation about features, troubleshooting, common issues very soon
 ### Want to help with documentation?
 Documented something?
 Use [Discussions](https://github.com/hlky/stable-diffusion/discussions)

-## **Important**

-🔥 NEW! webui.cmd updates with any changes in environment.yaml file so the environment will always be up to date as long as you get the new environment.yaml file 🔥

-:fire: no need to remove environment, delete src folder and create again, MUCH simpler! 🔥

 --------------
->>>>>>> a463cd80c77cfc55640fff109da727a3e9167570

 ### Questions about **_[Upscalers](https://github.com/hlky/stable-diffusion-webui/wiki/Upscalers)_**?
 ### Questions about **_[Optimized mode](https://github.com/hlky/stable-diffusion-webui/wiki/Optimized-mode)_**?